UNLOCK FREE TRAINING

 • A real estate wholesaler assigns the rights and obligations granted by the real estate contract to a different buyer – usually from a curated buyers list, by executing an assignment of contract.

-• The difference between the first and second purchase price is considered the gross profit or assignment fee.
+• The difference between the first and second purchase prices is the gross profit or assignment fee.

 Wholesaling offers a real estate investor an investment technique that has become a popular real estate investment strategy because –